 Jetpack Stats provides clear and concise statistics about a website’s visits and traffic.
 To learn more about how to use Jetpack Stats, please see our other support guides.
 This guide focuses on troubleshooting and frequently asked questions.

-The Stats feature is active, but no visits are being recorded anymore.
+The stats feature is active, but no visits are being recorded.

 Jetpack, like many other plugins, uses a function called

 wp_footer() to insert elements like a Stats tracking code to your site’s footer.
 This function has to be added to your theme’s

 body tag.
 You can read more about this function in the WordPress documentation.

 If you’ve recently edited that file, please make sure the

 wp_footer() function is still there.
 If it is there, check for any other code you may have added to your theme (like in your sidebar, for example) that may break everything that comes after.

 Note: Some GDPR/CCPA Cookie Consent plugins like Complianz can prevent page visit tracking until user consent is provided.
 That is known to reduce recorded visits.
 We have information on how to disable the Complianz integration with Jetpack.

 My stats are missing, and I’ve lost my followers